exasol/advanced-analytics-framework/doc/developer_guide/developer_guide.md

 poetry run -- nox -s build_language_container
 ```

+GitHub workflow `build-and-publish.yml` also adds the SLC to each release of the AAF on GitHub.

 Installing the SLC ins described in the [AAF User Guide](../user_guide/user_guide.md#script-language-container-slc).

 ## Update Generated Files